-In the course of this topic the delegates visit London, IHQ, Nottingham and two Corps.
-They all aim at helping the delegates to deepen their understanding and experience of your personal mission and calling.
-Zonal afternoons (more about this below) serve to enhance the delegates’ global perspective for the work of the Salvation Army.
+Delegates visit London, Nottingham and two corps.
+Each field trip aims to help delegates deepen their understanding and experience of personal mission and calling.
+Time at International Headquarters serves to enhance the delegates’ global perspective on the work of The Salvation Army.

 East End Walkabout

-Following the East End is Abney Park Cemetery, passing on the way such places as the site of the Wool Shed, the Railway Arches, Cambridge Villas where Evangeline Booth was born, the Mother's Hospital and the Congress Hall.
-Many historical meetings took place here and this complex housed the International Training Garrison with accommodation for over 600 cadets.
+The journey to Abney Park Cemetery passes on the way the site of the Wool Shed, the Railway Arches, Cambridge Villas where Evangeline Booth was born, the Mother's Hospital and the Congress Hall, where many historic meetings took place.
+The complex also once housed the International Training Garrison with accommodation for over 600 cadets.

-The cemetery is a reminder of the last days and funerals of William and Catherine Booth, in seeing their graves and those of Bramwell and Florence Booth as well as those of many early day officers.
+The graves of William and Catherine Booth, Bramwell and Florence Booth and many other officers from the early days of The Salvation Army can be found in Abney Park Cemetery.
 These include George Scott Railton, John Lawley, Elijah Cadman, Frederick Booth-Tucker and a number of others, some of whom pioneered the work and served in many countries throughout the world.

-On a morning visit to IHQ, the session leads morning prayers in the new 101 Queen Victoria Street building.
+On a morning visit to IHQ, the session leads morning prayers for the officers and employees based at 101 Queen Victoria Street.
 The visit also provides an opportunity to spend time with zonal leaders and members of their departments.

-The trip to Nottingham will be an opportunity to visit the birthplace of General William Booth, one of our founders, and to develop further insight into the conditions and influences which helped to shape his own life and mission.
+The trip to Nottingham is an opportunity to visit the birthplace of William Booth and to develop further insight into the conditions and influences which helped to shape his life and mission.
 His home has been restored and is now an Army museum.

 Coventry Cathedral